 85 g (3 oz) plain chocolate chips

-1 tbsp milk (I used 1 tbsp soy milk instead)
+1 tablespoon milk (I used 1 tablespoon soy milk instead)

 White Chocolate Coffee Icing

 2 ½ tablespoon cold black strong coffee (½ tablespoon of instant coffee to 1 tablespoon of hot water)

 Preheat the oven to 175 degrees Celsius.
 Line 2 12-cup muffin tins with paper baking cases